giuliodondi/kOS-Shuttle_OPS1/README.md

 - **Dissipation**, flying outbound for a certain time to waste fuel.
 Guidance is open-loop, limited to pitching up by an angle that depends the surface velocity at engine failure (or SRB sep).
 The script uses the PEG algorithm as a predictor to estimate the fuel needed to reverse course, when this matches the fuel remaining minus 2%, the dissipation phase ends.
 If RTLS is triggered very close to the negative return boundary, this step is skipped.
 Automatic OMS dump is initiated during fuel dissipation.
 - **Flyback**, where the shuttle pitches around towards the launch site and the outbound trajectory is slowly reversed to bring it home.
-The script uses PEG for guidance all throughout this phase.
-If the initial trajectory entails a large off-plane component to bring the Shuttle back to the target site, PEG will steer sideways, this is normal and reliable as long as the algorithm is converged.
-Throttling is used to match Time-To-Go with the time necessary to burn all propellant down to less than 2%.
-Throttling is disabled 40 seconds before MECO as it is a bit unstable.
+The script uses a modified version of PEG for guidance.
+Since velocity-to-go and time-to-go need to match the 2% propellant constraint at MECO, as well as the constraint between position and velocity, active throttling is used as an extra degree-of-freedom.
+Throttling is disabled some time seconds before MECO as it can become unstable.
 The OMS fuel dump will cease before or at MECO during flyback.

 After MECO and separation, the **Glide-RTLS (GRTLS)** guidance is activated.